Dumblevor/project-2/README.md

 ## Approach

-We wanted to make something simple, but yet fun so we decided on using a Rick & Morty API, inspired by the seriess :  https://rickandmortyapi.com.
+We wanted to make something simple, but yet fun so we decided on using a Rick & Morty API, inspired by the series :  https://rickandmortyapi.com.
 We decided on just 3 pages: a landing page, a display page and an about.

-We used the react-router-dom Link elements as buttons to point different genders using a seperate component DisplayCharacter.js.
+We used the react-router-dom Link elements as buttons to point different genders using a separate component DisplayCharacter.js.

 I took the lead on DisplayCharacter.js - it uses the gender chosen to fetch random character from the API.
 Moreover, if random has been chosen - it will randomise between Female, Male, Genderless and Unknown and then fetch from the API.